Path-dependent PDEs for volatility derivatives: Introduction

 \subsection{Contributions}

 In this work, we are interested in option prices of the form~$\EE[\phi(V_T)|\Ff_t]$, where~$V_T$ is a volatility derivative (think~${\rm VIX}^2_T$ as in~\eqref{eq:defVIX}) and $\sigma_t^2=f_t(\Wh_t)$.
-Our contributions are threefold: \begin{enumerate}[] \item[1/] We show that such a price has the Markovian representation~$u(t,\Wh\otimes_t\Theta^t)$, for a map $u:[0,T]\times C^0\to\RR$; see Proposition~\ref{prop:rpz}; \item[2/] Under the additional assumption that~$\phi$ and~$f_t(\cdot)$ are three times differentiable with suitable growth conditions, we prove that the map~$u$ is of class~$C^{1,2}$ with appropriate regularity and growth estimates, which implies that it is the unique classical solution to a path-dependent PDE in this class; see Theorem~\ref{thm:main}. \item[3/] We observe that the total implied variance (equivalently the implied volatility) satisfies a quasi-linear path-dependent PDE; see Theorem~\ref{th:IV}. \end{enumerate} The first point is different than the case where the payoff is a function of~$\Wh_{[0,T]}$ because~${\rm VIX}_T$ involves the trajectory up to a time~$\Tb>T$ as well as a conditional expectation with respect to~$\Ff_T$.
-The second contribution relies on the general result~\cite[Proposition 2.14]{bonesini2023rough} which grants well-posedness of the PPDE provided some conditions on~$u$ are met.
-Our task thus consists in studying the Fréchet differentiability of~$u$, as well as regularity and growth of its derivatives.
-The conditions themselves depend on the singularity of the kernel~$K$ and require enough smoothness so that the approximation argument holds.
-We obtain a Cauchy problem of the form
+Our contributions are threefold: \begin{enumerate}[] \item[1/] We show that such a price has the Markovian representation~$u(t,\Wh\otimes_t\Theta^t)$, for a map $u:[0,T]\times C^0([0,T],\RR^d)\to\RR$; see Proposition~\ref{prop:rpz}; \item[2/] Under the additional assumption that~$\phi$ and~$f_t(\cdot)$ are three times differentiable with suitable growth conditions (which include the square root for~$\phi$), we prove that the map~$u$ is of class~$C^{1,2}$ with appropriate regularity and growth estimates.
+We further establish~$u$ as the unique classical solution to a path-dependent PDE in this class; see Theorem~\ref{thm:main}. \item[3/] We observe that the total implied variance (equivalently the implied volatility) satisfies a quasi-linear path-dependent PDE; see Theorem~\ref{th:IV}. \end{enumerate} In the case of VIX options, our first contribution shows that the payoff is not simply path-dependent, as a function of~$\Wh_{[0,T]}$, but involves the trajectory up to a time~$\Tb>T$ as well as a conditional expectation with respect to~$\Ff_T$, which perturbs the law of the underlying.
+In addition to the process~$\Theta$ indexed by two time variables, it thus requires the introduction of a process~$J$ indexed by three time variables which plays a central role in the analysis of the PPDE in the proof of Theorem~\ref{thm:main}.